neha2499/Skiing_Industry_Digitization/README.md

 digital.
 The idea is to have ski resorts employ RFID lift ticket readers to automatically log the skier’s ID and ride duration each time they use a ski lift.
-So, in our Project, we will create the client side with the help of multi threading and it will all of the data to the server.
+So, in our Project, we will create the client side with the help of multi threading that it will post all of the data to the server.
 The server side is deployed by using the Oracle free-tier cloud